abhi526691/EmployeeDetailPortal/README.md

 # Introduction

 This is a simple website made in django.
 To kickstart your journey in django you can go for this project in your learning phase of django.
-This project contains CRUD operation as well as Authentication System made in django which is must in any framework you are learning
+This project contains Employee Detail Portal with search feature enabled where admin will be allowed to search employee on the basis of their name

 ![Default Home View](screenshots/index.png "Title")

 ### Main features

-* Register, Login and Logout
+* User Friendly Dashboard

 * Profile Page

-* Profile Updation Page
+* Adding the data from profile to dashboard
+* Search Feature Enabled on the basis of name

 * Futute Enchancement: Email Alert System